coruzzilab/connectf_server/README.md

 ### Front End Interface

 The front end of this project is built with ReactJS.
 You can find it at [connectf_react](https://github.com/coruzzilab/connectf_react).

+### Data

+All data for this project can be found at https://connectf.s3.amazonaws.com/connectf_data_release_v1.tar.gz